GoogleChrome/web.dev/src/site/content/en/fast/preload-critical-assets/index.md

 {% endAside %}

 {% Aside 'caution' %}
-Omitting the `as` attribute, or having an invalid value is equivalent to an [XHR request,](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) where the browser doesn’t know what it is fetching so it can’t determine the correct priority.
+Omitting the `as` attribute, or having an invalid value is equivalent to an [XHR request,](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) where the browser doesn't know what it is fetching so it can't determine the correct priority.
 It can also cause some resources, such as scripts, to be fetched twice.
 {% endAside %}

 Some types of resources, such as fonts, are loaded in [anonymous mode](https://www.w3.org/TR/css-fonts-3/#font-fetching-requirements).
 For those you must set the `crossorigin` attribute with `preload`: